 Listening to our bodies isn’t enough, we must RESPOND to them – and the truth is – sometimes our bodies encourage us to be hot messes.
 What I notice about all of the expressions we label ‘hot mess’ is that they tend to defy logic, tend to be outside of the boundaries of rational respectability.
 We call others hot messes in order to establish our own put-togetherness.
 The ‘hot mess’ becomes our collective site of baggage, of trauma, of vulernability.
 In relegating hot messery to the Other, we hope to prove our own stability.
 What if we all recognized the ways in which we were hot messes?
 What if we (re)learned how to appreciate hot messery with empathy, vulernability, and solidarity?
 What becomes increasingly apparent is that we are learning to delegitimize emotion (unless it is positive) as an authentic and powerful mode of expression.
 We are learning to prioritize well-reasoned arguments over catharsis, over bodily release.

 Sometimes our bodies encourage us to cry, to dance, to whine, to bitch, to moan, to orgasm – so let’s do it!
 Let’s not give a fuck what they think about it!
 Let us cultivate solidarity with Prince Harry, with all the people who fuck up, who make bad decisions, who aren’t private about their affairs, their messups, their inconsistencies, their heartbreak, their inconsistencies.
 So let’s be that hot mess at the club, at school, at work, at all the spaces where we are expected to be something we don’t want to be.
 Hot mess is an act of protest, an act of resistance, an embrace of your body integrity.
-So let’s be colored, let’s be queer, let’s be political, let’s be radical, let’s be messy and REFUSE to apologize.
+So let’s be brown let’s be queer, let’s be political, let’s be radical, let’s be messy and REFUSE to apologize.